tadhglewis/issue-status/README.md

 #### Incidents

-Labels: `issue-status`, `incident` and optionally `maintenance` which will mark the incident as "Scheduled" instead of "Active"
+Labels: `issue status`, `incident` and optionally `maintenance` which will mark the incident as "Scheduled" instead of "Active"

 #### Limitations